davideticchiarelli01/davideticchiarelli01/README.md

 ### 🚀 About Me

-🎓  I’m currently studying Computer and Automation Engineering at the Polytechnic University of Ancona (Italy), where I explore various topics, including:
+🎓  I’m currently studying Computer and Automation Engineering at the Polytechnic University of Ancona (Italy), where I explore various topics, including: **Project Management, Operations Research, Big Data, Machine Learning, Computer Vision** and **Deep Learning**.
-- Project Management
-- Operations Research
-- Big Data
-- Machine Learning
-- Computer Vision
-- Deep Learning

 💼 Internship Experience: I completed a 6-month intership at [Infoservice](https://www.infoservicenet.it/) as a **Full Stack Developer**, where I contributed to the development of a fire safety management software, gaining hands-on experience in software development and project implementation.